etfactory/ETFactory/README.md

 # WELCOME to This PAGE!

 ## ABOUT ME
-I'm a Student learning Mobile Application Development.
+I'm a Undergraduate Student learning Mobile Application Development.

 ### CAREER
 * *Kongju National University Div. of Computer Engineering* **Undergraduate Student** (2021~)